electrosense/es-sensor/README.md

 # es-sensor

-Sensing software used in electrosense nodes (http://electrosense.org).
-If you are looking for an image ready to run in RaspberryPi go directly [here](https://electrosense.org/join.html)
+Sensing software used in ElectroSense nodes (http://electrosense.org).

+If you are looking for an image ready to run on a RaspberryPi go [here](https://electrosense.org/app.html#!/join)

 ## Dependencies